janison/theBFG/README.md

 + `<PackageReference include="thebfg">` thebfg *dotnet* API & `theBfg.reloadWith(">cmd")`

+* You can concat `commands and any params;together with;semi-colons` and they will run sequentially

 ### Unit or Integration Testing
 * Run test arena and worker in same process